asleepinglion/ouro/README.md

 - Build Process - Using GRUNT or another build system, such as Gulp or Broccoli.
 - CLI/Scaffolding - CLI tool to generate applications, controllers, and models as well as configure the application.
 - Unit Tests - Yeah I know...
-- Inline Documentation - Detailed inline markdown-based documentation and documentation generation build process.
+- Inline Documentation - Detailed inline markdown-based documentation and documentation generation in build process.
-- Cluster Support - Automatic master & workers to take advantage of multiple processors and provide gracefull crashes using Node's Domain and Child Process mechanisms.
+- Cluster Support - Automatic master & workers to take advantage of multiple processors and provid graceful crashes using Node's Domain and Child Process mechanisms.
 - Rate & Blacklist Middleware - Incorporate middleware for rate limiting and blacklisting IPs.
 - Promises - Refactor request execution using promises instead of callbacks.
-(The implemented ORMs already uses promises.)
+(The implemented ORMs already use promises.)

 ## Databases